InnerQ: Hardware-Aware Tuning-Free Quantization of KV Cache for Large Language Models

 KVQuant \cite{kvquant} proposes a non-uniform quantization where the quantization signposts are learned for each tensor.
 It uses a calibration dataset to compute the fisher matrix and find the signposts before inference begins.
 SKVQ \cite{skvq} uses per-token group-wise quantization with dynamic clipping for both key and value.
-In other words, while key is quantized over the inner dimension, value is quantized over the outer dimension.
+In other words, while the key cache is quantized over the inner dimension, the value cache is quantized over the outer dimension.
 Similar to our work, they propose to keep the most recent tokens in floating-point for higher precision.
-To overcome the outlier channels SKVQ proposes a custom ordering of channels.
+To overcome outlier channels, SKVQ proposes a custom ordering of channels.
 The optimal ordering of channels is found by gathering features of channels on a calibration dataset and clustering similar channels together for a smoother quantization.
 They also propose a variable group size which enables them to group similar channels together.
-However, whether their variable group size efficiently makes use of the resources in a general purpose GPU is not demonstrated by the authors.
+However, whether their variable group size efficiently uses resources on a general-purpose GPU is not demonstrated by the authors.
 While calibration is an important step for both SKVQ and KVQuant, it leads to extra overhead and also makes their method reliant on external data.
 Unlike these methods, our proposed method dynamically adapts to data with hybrid quantization (Section \ref{sec:hybrid_quantization}) and does not require any extra calibration.